Pavlos86/intro-packettracer/README.es.md

 ---
 title: "Introduccion a Packet Tracer"
-subtitle: "Aprende qué es Packet Tracer y cómo instalar esta útil herramienta"
+subtitle: "Learn what Packet Tracer is and how to install this useful tool"
 tags: ["cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]